03. The Signature Studies

 Available Pathways:

-02. Long-Term Project Mentorship: Ongoing editorial guidance for your most ambitious work.
-This pathway provides the strategic oversight needed to ensure your vision reaches a professional, permanent conclusion.
+Ongoing strategic guidance for your most ambitious projects.
+This pathway provides the professional oversight and critical "Outside Eye" needed to ensure your vision reaches a definitive, permanent conclusion in the form of a monograph or exhibition.

-03. Global Field Study: Private, site-specific mentorship in international environments beyond Amsterdam.
-We apply the Architecture of Seeing to new cities and contexts tailored to your goals.
+Private, site-specific mentorship in international environments.
+Wherever your work takes you—Paris, London, New York, or Kyoto—we apply the Architecture of Seeing to urban contexts tailored to your specific narrative goals.

-To preserve the instructional intensity and depth of oversight required at this level,
+To preserve the strategic depth required at this level,

 Fellowship intake is strictly limited to four practitioners per calendar year.